-Researchers from the University of Texas at Austin (UT) and L-DEO, with funding from the NSF, and in collaboration with international and domestic researchers including the United States Geological Survey (USGS), propose to conduct research, including high-energy seismic surveys using airguns as the acoustic source, from the research vessel (R/V) Marcus G. Langseth (Langseth).
-The survey will occur off North Carolina in the northwestern Atlantic Ocean during spring/summer 2023.
-The multi-channel seismic (MCS) reflection survey will occur within the Exclusive Economic Zone (EEZ) of the United States and in international waters, in depths ranging from 200 to 5,500 meters (m).
-To complete this survey, the R/V Langseth will tow an 18-airgun array consisting of Bolt airguns ranging from 40-360 cubic inch (in3) each on two strings spaced 6 m apart, with a total discharge volume of 3,300 in3.
-The acoustic source will be towed at 6 m deep along the survey lines, while the receiving system will consist of a 5 kilometer (km) solid-state hydrophone streamer towed at a depth of 6 m and a 600 m long solid-state hydrophone streamer towed at a depth of 2 to 3 m.
+Researchers from the University of Texas Institute of Geophysics (UTIG) and L-DEO, with funding from the National Science Foundation (NSF), plan to conduct research, including high-energy seismic surveys using airguns as the acoustic source, from the research vessel (R/V) Marcus G. Langseth (Langseth).
+The surveys would occur in the Blake Plateau in the northwest Atlantic Ocean during summer or fall 2023.
+The planned multi-channel seismic (MCS) reflection and Ocean Bottom Seismometers (OBS) seismic refraction surveys would occur within the Exclusive Economic Zone (EEZ) of the United States and Bahamas and in international waters, in depths ranging from >100 to 5,200 meters (m).

+To complete this survey, the R/V Langseth would tow a 36-airgun array consisting of a mixture of Bolt airguns ranging from 40 to 360 cubic inches (in3) (1-9.1 m3) each on four strings spaced 16 m apart, with a total discharge volume of 6,600 in3 (167.6 m3).
+The airgun array would be towed at 10-12 m deep along the survey lines, while the receiving systems for the different survey segments would consist of a 15 kilometer (km) long solid-state hydrophone streamer and approximately 40 OBS, respectively.
+The airguns would fire at a shot interval of 50 m (~24 seconds (s)) during multichannel seismic (MCS) reflection surveys with the hydrophone streamer and at a 200-m (~78 s) interval during Ocean Bottom Seismometer (OBS) seismic refraction surveys.
+Approximately 6682 kilometers (km) of seismic acquisition are planned: 5730 km of 2D MCS seismic reflection data and 952 km of OBS refraction data.